-Field students may be asked to provide drug screens/assessments (of any type) as a part of the admission/continuation of field (at any time), by the program director or the field agency.
+Field students may be asked to provide drug screens/assessments (of any type, including mental health) as a part of the admission/continuation of field (at any time) by the Field Director, Program Director, or the field agency.
 Students refusing to provide requested assessments/test results or testing positive, must immediately notify the Field Director.
 Failure to do so will result in termination from the program.